techdivision/import-docs/04.file-structure/01.product-import/04.additional-attributes/docs.md

 visible: true
 ---

-The Magento standard CSV format provides a feature called comoplex data which allows some kind of simple serialization e. g. to have list of additional attributes within one column.

-On the Magento [developer documentation](https://docs.magento.com/m2/ce/user_guide/system/data-complex.html), a short description about the complex data format for configurables, bundles and grouped product inforation is available.

-### Additional Attributes

-Beside these columns there is an additional column `additional_attributes` that allows to import values for all attributes that are not part of the default CSV format, including the user defined ones.
+The column `additional_attributes` allows to import values for all attributes that are not part of the default CSV format, including the user defined ones.

-As the values of additional attributes can contain commas (,) which is the default column separator, it is necessary to enclose the complete values with a double apostrophe (") if only **ONE** of the attribute option value contains a comma, e. g. like the value `Laptop Sleeve, 15 inches`
+As the values of additional attributes can contain commas (,) which is the default column separator, it is necessary to enclose those values with a double apostrophe (") if only **ONE** of the attribute option value contains a comma, e. g. like the value `Laptop Sleeve, 15 inches`

 | sku     | ... | additional_attributes                                                                                    | ... |
 |:--------|:----|:---------------------------------------------------------------------------------------------------------|:----|